oxc-project/acorn-test262/test-typescript/tests/cases/conformance/jsdoc/typedefTagExtraneousProperty.ts.md

           "start": 157,
           "end": 201,
-          "raw": "\"ok but just because of the index signature\"", "value": "ok but just because of the index signature" }
+          "raw": "\"ok but just because of the index signature\"", "value": "ok but just because of the index signature", "regex": null,
+          "bigint": null
+        }
       }
     },